nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 According to Csikszentmihalyi:

-> The creative prowess starts with a sense that there is a puzzle somewhere, or a task to be accomplished.
+> The creative process starts with a sense that there is a puzzle somewhere, or a task to be accomplished.
 Perhaps something is not right, somewhere there is a conflict, a tension, a need to be satisfied.
 The problematic issue can be triggered by a personal experience, by a lack of fit in the symbolic system, by the stimulation of colleagues, or by public needs.
 In any case, without such a felt tension that attracts the psychic energy of the person, there is no need for a new response.
 Therefore, without a stimulus of this sort, the creative process is unlikely to start.

 Where do we find problems?
 What types of problems do we solve?